nmerange/nmerange.github.io/_posts/2023-6-11-Understanding-Kant.md

   - epistemology
 ---

-## Trying to Understand Kant - Could there be such a thing is "Analytic _A priori_"?
+## Trying to Understand Kant - Could there be such a thing as "Analytic _A priori_"?

 In Kant's book "Critique of Pure Reason", he tried to outline the extent of possible human knowledge claims.
 One very interesting part of his work, though, distinguishes between _A priori_ knowledge and _A posteriori_ knowledge.